About the GCL Seal

 - Bolivia Emprende: An NGO founded by GCL alumna Allison Silva that promotes entrepreneurship in Bolivia and the Latin American Region; more specifically, it informs and supports Bolivian microenterprises and companies by the means of technology, innovation, and leadership.
 It received its GCL Seal in 2013.

 - Defiende Venezuela: A legal group founded by GCL alumna Genesis Davila that defends human rights in Venezuela by promoting formal complaints to the Inter-American Commission on Human Rights, as well as legally defending plaintiffs.
-Genesis Davila's non-profit received the GCL Seal in 2017.
+Genesis Davila's non-profit received the GCL Seal in 2017 and 2018.

 - Libro y Becas, "Aprender Jugando": GCL alumna Carolina Escallón is part of the team of this non-profit, which seeks to provide access and educate about the "Aprender Jugando" (Learning by Playing) methodology.
 By teaching this methodology, the non-profit intends to form agents of change to promote a cycle of learning in the region.
 It received its GCL Seal in 2016.